Mmmarion/CSassignment/README.md

 In your terminal go to `cs-assigment\server`

-Run `json-server --watch data.json` to start JSON Server
+Run `json-server --watch data.json -i Id` to start JSON Server

 ## Angular-datatables